Assembly rules: Rule 1: Forbidden species combinations

 The first rule is "forbidden species combinations".
 Diamond's hypothesis was that competition, not random immigration, was the main force structuring the species composition of islands.

 So for example, the Bismarck black myzomela (Myzomela pammelaena) excludes the black sunbird (Nectarinia sericea).
 The Bismarck black myzomela lives on 23 of the 41 surveyed islands in the Bismarck Archipelago, but not on any of the 14 islands inhabited by the black sunbird.
 The two birds are about the same size, and both use their curved bills to sip nectar; Diamond argued that competition affects their distribution.

 Rule 2: Reduced niche overlap

-Case tested the assembly rule that species occurring together on islands should have less niche overlap than random assemblages because they have undergone specialization.
+Ted Case tested the assembly rule that species occurring together on islands should have less niche overlap than random assemblages because they have undergone specialization.
 His study measured niche overlap of lizards on 37 islands near Baja California and compared niche overlap to the median niche overlap of computer generated random species assemblages.
 Case found that 30 of the 37 islands had lower niche overlap than the random assemblages and that some of the competition is due to interspecific competition.